Amazon shortens COVID isolation, paid leave for U.S. workers - NewsBreak

 The Wall Street Journal earlier reported the news.

 With hundreds of thousands of warehouse and logistics staff, Amazon is the second-largest U.S. private employer.
-Walmart Inc (WMT.N), the largest, this week told workers it was halving its COVID-19 paid leave in line with the updated CDC guidance.
+Walmart Inc, the largest, this week told workers it was halving its COVID-19 paid leave in line with the updated CDC guidance.

 Comments / 0